teamJASE/JASE/README.md

 2. Activate the environment before step 8 in Technical Setup with ``source .venv/bin/activate``
 3. Continue with step 8 in Technical Setup

+### Constraints

+* Trades can only be a BUY or a SELL with a crytocurrency amount
+* SELL trades can only be done after BUYS (i.e. no short sell)

 ### Problem Statement

 * To be RELEASED Thurs.
 2/17/22